 - Parents or eligible students have the right to inspect and review the student's education records maintained by the school within 45 days of a request made to the school administrator.
 Schools are not required to provide copies of records unless it is impossible for parents or eligible students to review the records without copies.
 Schools may charge a fee for copies. - Parents or eligible students have the right to request in writing that a school correct records that they believe to be inaccurate or misleading.
 If the school decides not to amend the record, the parent or eligible student then has the right to a formal hearing.
-After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right or eligible student has the right to parent or eligible student has the right to parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information. - Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
-However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions: - School officials with legitimate educational interest - A school official is a person employed or contracted by the school to serve as an administrator, supervisor, teacher, or support staff member (including health staff, law enforcement personnel, attorney, auditor, or other similar roles); a person serving on the school board; or a parent or student serving on an official committee or assisting another school official in performing his or her tasks; - o A legitimate educational interest means the review of records is necessary to fulfill a professional responsibility for the school; - \succ Other schools to which a student is seeking to enroll; - Specified officials for audit or evaluation purposes; - > Appropriate parties in connection with financial aid to a student; - > Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - > To comply with a judicial order or lawfully issued subpoena; - > Appropriate officials in cases of health and safety emergencies; - > State and local authorities, within a juvenile justice system, pursuant to specific State law.
+After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information. - Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
+However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions: - School officials with legitimate educational interest - o A school official is a person employed or contracted by the school to serve as an administrator, supervisor, teacher, or support staff member (including health staff, law enforcement personnel, attorney, auditor, or other similar roles); a person serving on the school board; or a parent or student serving on an official committee or assisting another school official in performing his or her tasks;

+- A legitimate educational interest means the review of records is necessary to fulfill a professional responsibility for the school; - > Other schools to which a student is seeking to enroll; - Specified officials for audit or evaluation purposes; - > Appropriate parties in connection with financial aid to a student; - > Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - > To comply with a judicial order or lawfully issued subpoena; - > Appropriate officials in cases of health and safety emergencies; - > State and local authorities, within a juvenile justice system, pursuant to specific State law.